 - Industrial: Constructed with heavy-duty metals and wood, these bookcases often deliver a more masculine or rugged feel to a space.

 Also consider the color and finish of each bookcase.
-Look at the color of the home’s walls, flooring, reading chairs, and other furniture items and any artwork or decorations to find a bookcase that looks as if it belongs in the space.
+Look at the color of the home’s decor, reading chairs, and other furniture items and any artwork or decorations to find a bookcase that looks as if it belongs in the space.

 Some bookcases offer specific designs or features that make them more flexible, such as: